pellepelster/solidblocks/doc/content/rds/docker/_index.md

 ### Version upgrades

-The database can be updated simply by switching to antother docker image tag, where all versions from the official PostgreSQL repository are available as described in the general [documentation](../#packages).
+The database can be updated simply by switching to another docker image tag, where all versions from the official PostgreSQL repository are available as described in the general [documentation](../#packages).

 For details of the update process please refer to this [part](../#version-upgrades) of the documentation, the following steps are recommended for a version upgrade: